metaclips/solana_tx_agent/docs/architecture.md

 # tx_agent Architecture

-This document is the source draft for the public architecture document required by the bounty.
-Publish this content to Notion, Google Docs, or Figma and include the public URL in the final submission.
+This document is the source draft for the public architecture document.
+Publish this content to Notion, Google Docs, Figma, or GitHub Pages and include the public URL in the final submission.

 ## System Overview

 `tx_agent` is an MCP-based transaction control plane for Solana.
-It observes network state through Yellowstone/Geyser, times submissions around connected Jito leaders, sends real Jito bundles, tracks lifecycle progression, classifies failures, and delegates one bounded operational decision to an AI agent hosted outside the infrastructure process.
+It observes network state through Yellowstone/Geyser, times submissions around connected Jito leaders, sends real Jito bundles, tracks lifecycle progression, classifies failures, and delegates one bounded operational decision to a client-side decision host.

 The core design principle is separation of authority:

 - MCP server owns infrastructure access, Jito access, bundle submission, lifecycle tracking, and failure classification.
-- MCP client hosts the agent and LLM and receives already signed encoded transactions.
+- MCP client hosts the operational decision loop and receives already signed encoded transactions.
-- Local policy validates agent output before any write tool executes.
+- Local policy validates decision output before any write tool executes.
-- Agent decisions and outcomes are logged for audit.
+- Decisions and outcomes are logged for audit.

 The MCP server and client are implemented with the official `modelcontextprotocol/rust-sdk` Rust crate, published as `rmcp`.
 The server uses MCP streamable HTTP at `/mcp`; the client host connects with `rmcp::transport::StreamableHttpClientTransport`.